tolomea/rotarycraft/README.md

 # Additional simplifying restrictions
+I'm going to add some additional restrictions to simplifiy the implementation and behaviour of the system.
+I discuss what happens if you remove these restrictions under "Dynamic variant" at the end.

 1b: Engine torque may not increase with speed, subsequently at speed 0 all engines are at max torque.

 2b: Machine torque is strictly increasing only, subsequently at speed 0 all machines are at zero torque.

 5b: These restrictions mean any setup has exactly 1 equilibrium speed.

-I discuss what happens if you remove these restrictions under "Dynamic variant" at the end.

 # Changes from RotaryCraft
-No input and output sides.
+Shafts and gearboxes don't have input and output sides.

-No need for torque ratios on shaft junctions.
+There is no need for torque ratios on shaft junctions.

-No speed / torque mode on gearboxes you just turn them around.
+There is no speed / torque mode on gearboxes you just turn them around.

 A dangling shaft consumes no power.

 # Calculating the equilibrium speed
-Calculating the current equilibrium can be done in a single pass, there is no need to iteratively seek the solution.
+Calculating the current equilibrium can be done in a single pass, it doesn't have to be iterative like some other systems.
+Also that calculation is O(n) where n is the number of elements in the system (engines, machines, gearboxes and shafts).

-That pass consists of three steps:
+That single pass calculation consists of three steps:

 1: Gather the total torque produced and consumed curves for the whole network.